 Habaneros are a great starter pepper plant for new growers who love heat.
-We will cover lots of tips and tricks we’ve learned through the years to make sure you get the most peppers off of every plant, and the highest heat level possible!
+We will cover useful tips and tricks we’ve learned through the years to make sure you get the most peppers off of every plant, and the highest heat level possible!

-Habaneros are prolific plants, often producing dozens of peppers per plant.
-They are also some of the spiciest peppers that most people can tolerate and enjoy, with lots of
+Habaneros are prolific plants, often producing several dozen peppers per plant.
+They are also some of the spiciest peppers that most people can tolerate and enjoy, with lots of flavor.

 - Buying seeds